Moesif/moesif-nodejs/README.md

 request.ip_address | Optional | IP address of the responding server response.headers | Required | Headers of the response
 response.body | Required | Body of the response in JSON format

+6) `callback`

+Type: `error => null`
+callback is for errors.
+For example, if there is has been an error sending events to moesif, you can investigate to see if there is any important integration.